seberm/awesome-vim-bindings/README.md

 ============================
 Control your Awesome desktop with Vim shortcuts!

-Have you ever thought about controlling whole window manager with Vim-like shortcuts?
+Have you ever thought about controlling whole window manager via Vim-like shortcuts?
 Now it's possible.

-For now VimAw is only a prototype.

 Installation
 ------------